Discover more from Juke

 “Did you know them?”
 I asked Jenni.

 “Yeah.
 A mom and a little boy.
-Bryce.”
+Alex.”
 I paused.
 “He died later.”

 “It was a motocross accident.
 After they moved away.”
 I looked up at the big living room windows.
 “I used to play here, though.
 We were friends.”